 Lupine flowers are often symbols of abundance, growth, and change.
 They represent the cycle of life, death, and rebirth.

 Yes.
 The reason for this is unclear, but it may have something to do with the fact that lupines are a source of nourishment and protection.

 Is a Lupine a flower of love?

 They are often associated with the stirrup cup flower, symbolizing courtship and romance, and their unusual colors may hint at hidden meanings.

 Do Lupines come back every year?

-Lupines are a type of grass and, as such, they may or may not come back every year.
-It depends on a variety of factors, including climate, rainfall, firewood availability, etc. However, if you live in an area that is conducive to lupine growth (e.g., moist forests), then it’s likely that you’ll see them return over the course of several years.
+Lupines are a type of grass that may or may not come back every year.
+This depends on various factors, including climate, rainfall, firewood availability, etc. However, if you live in an area conducive to lupine growth (e.g., moist forests), then it’s likely that you’ll see them return over several years.

 How long do Lupine flowers last?

-Lupine flowers last for around 3-5 days in dry conditions and up to 10 days if they are watered.
+Lupine flowers last for 3-5 days in dry conditions and up to 10 days if watered.
 They will also continue to grow after they have been harvested, so it’s important not to cut them too late in the season.

 Do Lupine flower more than once?